MostafaAlali/Uber-Operational-Performance-Geospatial-Revenue-Deep-Dive-Dashboard/README.md

 # Business Problem

-The ride‑hailing platform needs to optimize its pricing and operations.
+The ride hailing platform needs to optimize its pricing and operations.
 Although the system handles a high volume of trips, revenue per ride does not scale well with distance, leading to inefficient pricing.
-In addition, demand varies significantly by hour and location, causing peak‑time congestion and off‑peak underutilization.
-The company requires data‑driven insights to improve pricing, balance supply and demand, and increase overall operational efficiency.
+In addition, demand varies significantly by hour and location, causing peak time congestion and off peak underutilization.
+The company requires data driven insights to improve pricing, balance supply and demand, and increase overall operational efficiency.

 ---

 **You can  find the Tableau Dashboard** [here](https://public.tableau.com/app/profile/mostafa.alali/viz/Uber2024Performance/Dashboard1)